Small Boat Course

 Here is some information that will make the course successful and rewarding for you and the other participants:

-- Registration: Sign up for RSC’s sailing courses through the City of Renton’s Community Services Department through PerfectMind on-line registration system, or call (425) 430-6700.
+- Registration: Sign up for RSC’s sailing courses through the City of Renton’s Community Services Department through PerfectMind on-line (call first) registration system, or call (425) 430-6700.
 When registering on-line, you may click ‘Register for Programs,’ ‘Outdoor Recreation,’ and then locate our sailing courses.
 The easiest way to find our courses is to search for "sailing".

 - Capsize Recovery Drill: On the first day of the course, we will do a capsize recovery drill so you know what to do if you capsize while sailing.
 We will use the “scoop method” that is described in Learn Sailing Right.
 Please watch this video ahead of the course to visualize how it works.